W3KM GenLog - Initial Use Instructions

 <CALL> sends the working station`s call.

-Note: To send incremented serial numbers with F1 thru F3, select the corresponding
+Note: To send incremented serial numbers use the F1, F2 and F3 messages.

 [SN] sends the QSO serial number (and suffix - Nov SS for example 123A).